 Who teaches this course

-During your time on the BCL course, you will be taught by the expert and dedicated staff of the Law Department.
+During your time on the BCL course, you will be taught by the expert and dedicated staff of the Law School.
 They include internationally recognised experts in child law, medical law, environmental law, family law, criminal justice and human rights law.

 Why Choose This Course